nitrogenlabs/lex/src/commands/dev/dev.docs.md

   - `config?: string` - Path to a custom webpack configuration file
   - `format?: string` - Output format for generated JavaScript files (`cjs` or `esm`, defaults to "esm")
   - `open?: boolean` - Whether to open the browser automatically (defaults to false)
+  - `port?: number` - Port number for the development server (defaults to 7001)
   - `quiet?: boolean` - Whether to suppress output
   - `remove?: boolean` - Whether to clean the output directory before starting (defaults to false)
   - `usePublicIp?: boolean` - Force refresh the cached public IP address (defaults to false)